mrarthurwhite/mrarthurwhite.github.io/_posts/2020-03-17-why_i_am_not_calculating_and_the_importance_of_dress_code.markdown

 ---
 layout: post
-title:      "Why I am not Calculating & the Importance of Dress Code"
+title:      "The Importance of Dress Code"
 date:       2020-03-17 08:08:53 -0400
 permalink:  why_i_am_not_calculating_and_the_importance_of_dress_code
 ---